PapaPops/hyde.py/README.md

 python3 hyde.py [command] (arguments)

-you'll need PIL in order to install this in order to get Pillow to run this.
+you'll need the Pillow image library to run this.

+to install it type this in a terminal:

 pip3 install Pillow